This article was originally published in October 2020 and has since been updated with the latest in the biosecurity space.

 Biosecurity as an investment, not a burden

-One of the iGEM partners is the FBI, which every year uses the opportunity to raise biosecurity awareness among the competitors.
+One of the iGEM partners is the U.S. Federal Bureau of Investigation (FBI), which every year uses the opportunity to raise biosecurity awareness among the competitors.
 “When you engage with them on biosecurity issues, iGEMers find the topic interesting and can see how it relates to their projects and future ambitions,” Millett added.

 We should see biosecurity awareness and preparations to confront potential risks as an investment, not a burden.
-Biosecurity should be seen as a necessary part of the development process of any synthetic biology product from the start.
-This will then safeguard that the effort put into developing synthetic biology solutions will reach the industry, the market, and the consumers.
+Biosecurity, as well as cybersecurity, should be seen as a necessary part of the development process of any synthetic biology product from the start.
+This will then assure that the effort put into developing synthetic biology solutions will reach the industry, the market and the consumers.
 And it is the only way to avoid the sterile debates that dominate the synthetic biology field.